 When she's not championing oral health care, Lisa loves being outdoors and hiking.
 An adventurous eater and a bit of a foodie, Lisa enjoys checking out new restaurants in town, trying new food, and cooking at home with her husband and friends.
 She feels she is a great representation of the melting pot here in the US as she is half Swedish and half Italian.
 She is fluent in Swedish and very active in the Swedish community in the Portland area; one of her activities is the Swedish Women's Educational Association, whose primary purpose is to promote Swedish culture and traditions abroad.

-Laura McKeane joined the OrOHC Board in December of 2016.
-Currently, she works as the Oral Health Integration Coordinator at AllCare Health CCO (Coordinated Care Organization) — which serves Jackson, Josephine, Curry and the southern end of Douglas County.
-She began her career in high school working as a dental assistant.
-She later worked in the United States Air Force, transitioned into Dental Practice Management and then joined AllCare Health in April of 2014.
+Laura McKeane, EFDA joined the OrOHC Board in December of 2016.
+Currently, she works as the Oral Health Integration Manager at AllCare Health CCO (Coordinated Care Organization) — which serves Jackson, Josephine, Curry and the southern end of Douglas County.
+She began her career in high school working as a dental assistant which led to her serving in the United States Air Force.
+Eventually after transitioning into Dental Practice Management for many years Laura joined AllCare Health in April of 2014.
+She sits on the Healthcare Workforce Committee for the State of Oregon as well as the Board of Directors for the Oregon Rural Health Association.
 She is responsible for many elements of oral health in the CCO world including promoting oral health integration into the primary care setting, chairing the South Coast Oral Health Coalition, serving on the Jackson/Josephine Oral Health Coalition.
 She also chairs the Dental Care Organization Contractors Meeting and several regional and State meetings.

 Laura is involved in many outreach projects to promote access to oral health for the community.
-She is a First Tooth Trainer and has trained many providers in the Southern Oregon region.
+She is an Oral Health Trainer for OrOHC and has trained many providers all over Oregon.
 She has been involved with the Oregon Oral Health Coalition at the local and state level serving on the Local Coalitions Committee.
-Her hope for the future of health in Oregon is that oral health will continue to be at the forefront of everyone’s mind.
-In her spare time, she enjoys spending time with her husband, three grandkids and two miniature dachshunds.
-She loves to fish, hunt and camp and enjoys all Oregon has to offer.
+Her hope for the future of health in Oregon is that oral health will continue to be at the forefront of everyone’s minds as it such an important part of overall health.
+In her spare time, she enjoys spending time with her husband, grandkids and two miniature dachshunds.
+She loves to fish, hunt and camp, and enjoys all Oregon has to offer.

 Christina Peters joined the OrOHC board in April 2016.
-As the Oral Health Project Director for the Northwest Portland Area Indian Health Board (NWPIHB), she assists tribes as they explore opportunities to improve oral health access and outcomes in their tribal communities.
+She currently serves as the Tribal Community Health Provider Project Director of the Native Dental Therapy Initiative, Northwest Portland Area Indian Health Board (NPAIHB).
+Her most recent experience has been assisting tribes as they explore opportunities to improve oral health access and outcomes in their tribal communities.
 She also educates and supports them with exploring and implementing workforce solutions to respond to the oral health crisis facing many tribal communities in Oregon, Washington, and Idaho.
 In collaboration with tribal oral health programs, NPAIHB utilizes dental therapists to increase the number of native providers serving native communities and providing consistent, culturally competent care.

 Christina is excited for the opportunity to collaborate with many members of the oral health community that are part of the Oregon Oral Health Coalition.
 She brings years of experience working in coalitions to further collective state-wide goals around health and oral health as well as the voice of tribal communities in Oregon.